Ben Gurion Airport: Terminal 3

+When the terminal was built, it was said to have a capacity for up to 12 million passengers a year.
+In 2023, 25 million passengers are expected to pass through Ben Gurion Airport.

 Former and unopened terminals

 Terminal 2

 Terminal 2 was inaugurated in 1969 when Arkia resumed operations at the airport after the Six-Day War.
 Terminal 2 served domestic flights until 20 February 2007 when these services moved into the refurbished Terminal 1.
 Due to increased traffic in the late 1990s and over-capacity reached at Terminal 1, an international section was added until Terminal 3 was opened.
 After the transfer of domestic services to Terminal 1, Terminal 2 was demolished in order to make room for additional air freight handling areas.

 Terminal 4

 This terminal, built in 1999, was meant to handle the crowds expected in 2000, but never officially opened.
 To date, it has only been used as a terminal for passengers arriving from Asia during the SARS epidemic.

 Another use for the terminal was for the memorial ceremonies upon the arrival of the casket of Col. Ilan Ramon after the Space Shuttle Columbia disaster in February 2003 and the arrival of Elhanan Tannenbaum and the caskets of three Israeli soldiers from Lebanon in January 2004.